yearn/yearn-exporter/readme.md

 # yearn exporter

-collects on-chain numeric data about yearn vault and exposes it in prometheus format.
+collects on-chain numeric data about Yearn Vaults and exposes it in prometheus format.

 point prometheus at this exporter persist the data and make it queryable.